 Think about it.
 Just how many good threequels are out there?

-There have only been a handful of trilogies that have survived the curse, most notably The Bourne Ultimatum, Toy Story 3, The Lord Of The Rings: Return Of The King and Indiana Jones and the Last Crusade.
+Only a handful of trilogies have survived the curse, most notably The Bourne Ultimatum, Toy Story 3, The Lord Of The Rings: Return Of The King and Indiana Jones and the Last Crusade.

 A superhero film that focuses more on a comedian than its protagonist is damned for trouble.
 Superman III proves to be an unworthy sequel, despite an awesome Superman versus Clark Kent scene.
 This is proof that Donner was a superior director to Lester.